 Speaking another language can influence how a person is able to interact with others and participate in economic, educational and other opportunities.
 Knowing the proportion of people who might need help in understanding English can inform policies, programs and services.
 Addressing language barriers can help eliminate health disparities by removing language related barriers to healthcare access.

 NotesAmerican Community Survey population estimates are the calculated number of people living in an area as of a specified point in time, usually July 1st.
 The estimated population is calculated using a component of change model that incorporates information on natural increase (births, deaths) and net migration (net domestic migration, net international migration) that has occurred in an area since the latest decennial census.
-Estimates based on U.S. Census Bureau, American Community Survey 5-Year Estimates and population estimates from University of New Mexico, Geospatial and Population Studies (GPS) Program.
+Estimates based on U.S. Census Bureau, 2010-2014 American Community Survey 5-Year Estimates.

 - New Mexico Population Estimates: University of New Mexico, Geospatial and Population Studies (GPS) Program, http://gps.unm.edu/.